yxwucq/scExtract/docs/source/tutorials.rst

 Raw data download and processing
 --------------------------------

 Next, we need to manually download each dataset.
-We can exclude datasets that are difficult to access or require preprocessing, and it's recommended to focus on GSE datasets only.
+We can exclude datasets that are difficult to access or require mapping, and it's recommended to focus on GSE datasets only.

 Using :code:`sample0` as an example, after downloading, place it in the :code:`sample0/raw_data directory`.
 Then use :code:`sc.read_text()` directly to read the dataset.

 It's important to note that we need to add a :code:`Batch` column to :code:`adata.obs` for subsequent batch effect correction.
 It's also recommended to add a :code:`Disease` column for cell type annotation across different diseases.
-To ensure accuracy, this step requires manual input, but we have prepared comprehensive notebooks to help you complete this step, please refer to :ref:`notebooks`.
+To ensure accuracy, this step requires manual input, but we have prepared comprehensive notebooks to help you complete this step, please refer to :doc:`notebooks`.

 .. code-block:: python